McDonald’s Sales Just Dropped Big, Here’s Why Fewer People Are Eating Fast Food Right Now

 So… Is This the Beginning of the End?

-Not likely.
-McDonald’s is still a global powerhouse.
-But these sales drops show that even the giants aren’t immune to cultural and economic shifts.
+Not likely, McDonald’s is still a global powerhouse and they’ll find ways to pivot, but these sales drops show that even the giants aren’t immune to cultural and economic shifts.

 To bounce back, they’ll need to: rebuild the value equation (make customers feel like they’re getting their money’s worth), refresh the brand image to appeal to younger diners (maybe they’ll bring back the beef fat fries!), and offer menu innovation beyond “new sauce of the month”.